Skip to content

 Somehow nobody gets arrested or charged for this fraud.
 Nobody who commits this fraud is made to repay the money they stole, nor are they thrown in jail for their crimes.
 Why?

-Consider this, our system of money is so thoroughly corrupted that theft from unborn children has become normalized.
+Consider this: our money system is so thoroughly corrupted that theft from unborn children has become normalized.
 This should cause moral outrage in any system possessing an actual spirit of justice.

 Angry yet?
 There’s more than just money that’s being stolen from the future.